-Readily available to provide a deeper understanding of your condition, Angeline Yong Dermatology cautions you against melanoma – a serious type of skin cancer.
+Readily available to provide a deeper understanding of your condition, Angeline Yong Dermatology cautions you on melanoma – a serious type of skin cancer.
 It is caused by an uncontrolled build-up of melanocytic stem cells that have gone through a genetic transformation.
-Appearing from either an existing mole or as a new growth, this skin cancer can show up anywhere on your skin.
+Appearing either as an existing mole or as a new growth, this skin cancer can show up anywhere on your skin.
 On the other hand, non-melanoma poses less danger but you should definitely still consult a doctor for it.

 Contact: +65 6592 1311